-Check the box on line 2 to use the claim process if you're correcting overreported amounts only and vou're claiming a refund or abatement for the negative amount (credit) shown on line 27.
-Don't check this box if you're correcting any underreported amounts on this form.
+Check the box on line 2 to use the claim process if you're correcting overreported tax amounts only and vou're claiming a refund or abatement for the negative amount (credit) shown on line 27.
+Don't check this box if you're correcting any underreported tax amounts on this form.

-You must check the box on line 2 if you have a credit and the period of limitations on credit or refund for Form 941 will expire within 90 days of the date you file Form 941-X. See Is There a Deadline for Filing Form 941-X, earlier.
+You must check the box on line 2 if you have a credit (a negative amount on line 27) and the period of limitations on credit or refund for Form 941 will expire within 90 days of the date you file Form 941-X. See Is There a Deadline for Filing Form 941-X, earlier.